firebelly/cfs/README.md

 ## To develop locally

 `cd web/app/themes/cfs; npx gulp watch` to monitor changes to scss, js and php files.
-If you view the site at `http://cfs.localhost:3000` you'll get live updates with BrowserSync.
+You'll get live updates with BrowserSync.

 ## To deploy